rmawatson/utf/README.md

 ## Iterators

-Cach iterator adapter models the catagory of the underlying base_iterator.
+Each iterator adapter models the catagory of the underlying base_iterator.
 To ensure iterators do not iterate past the end when consuming multiple elements from the base_iterator, different constructors are used for certain iterators depending on the catagory of base_iterator.

 #### **|```utf8_to_utf32_iterator<base_iterator,policies...>```**